awsdocs/iam-user-guide/doc_source/reference_policies_variables.md

 }
 ```

 When referencing a tag in a `Condition` element expression, use the relevant prefix and key name as the condition key\.
 Then use the value that you want to test in the condition value\.
-For example, the following policy example allows access to a resource only if the tag `costCenter` is attached to the resource\.
+For example, the following policy example allows full access to IAM resources, but only if the tag `costCenter` is attached to the resource\.
 The tag must also have a value of either `12345` or `67890`\.
 If the tag has no value, or has any other value, then the request fails\.

 ```
 {